 LEBANON, Tenn. – The Cumberland University Athletic Department is accepting nominations for the Class of 2017 Sports Hall of Fame until Monday, April 3.
 Nominations must be made in writing and include full justification for the nomination, including statistics, honors, awards and any other pertinent information about the nominee.
 The 2017 Hall of Fame dinner is set for Friday, October 6, at 6 p.m. in Baird Chapel.

-LEBANON, Tenn. – Cumberland University announced the 2015 Fall Dean’s List this week, which includes 142 student-athletes, athletic department personnel and athletic training majors.
-The honor is reserved for students who achieved a grade-point-average of 3.50 or above on all classes attempted during the fall semester.
+LEBANON, Tenn. – Cumberland University released the Dean’s List for Fall 2016 last week with 133 student-athletes and athletic training majors recognized.
+The honor is reserved for undergraduate students who achieved a grade-point-average of 3.50 or above on all classes attempted during the spring semester.

 LEBANON, Tenn. – Cumberland finished the 2016 season ranked 15th in the postseason edition of the NAIA Women's Soccer Coaches Top 25 Poll, the national office last week.

 LEBANON, Tenn. – Cumberland women’s soccer players Madeline Barbier, Olivia Chu, Kaitlen Kisiloski, Taylor Nay and Dayle Weslosky were all named 2016 Daktronics-NAIA Scholar-Athletes, as announced last Friday by the national office during the NAIA Championships in Orange Beach, Ala.

 LEBANON, Tenn. – Cumberland junior Emily Shires and sophomore Rebecca Holloway were both named Honorable Mention All-Americans, as voted on by the NAIA All-America Committee and announced yesterday by the national office.